achow101/btcinformation.org/_data/devdocs/en/guides/transactions.md

 There is also a concept of so-called "[high-priority transactions][/en/glossary/high-priority-transaction]{:#term-high-priority-transactions}{:.term}" which spend satoshis that have not moved for a long time.

 In the past, these "priority" transaction were often exempt from the normal fee requirements.
 Before Bitcoin Core 0.12, 50 KB of each block would be reserved for these high-priority transactions, however this is now set to 0 KB by default.
-After the priority area, all transactions are prioritized based on their fee per byte, with higher-paying transactions being added in sequence until all of the available space is filled. <!-- Consider adding links to blockmaxsize and blockmaxweight options once available in the glossary. -->
+After the priority area, all transactions are prioritized based on their fee per byte, with higher-paying transactions being added in sequence until all of the available space is filled. {% comment %}<!-- Consider adding links to blockmaxsize and blockmaxweight options once available in the glossary. -->{% endcomment %}

 As of Bitcoin Core 0.9, a [minimum fee][/en/glossary/minimum-relay-fee]{:#term-minimum-fee}{:.term} (currently 1,000 satoshis) has been required to broadcast a transaction across the network.
 Any transaction paying only the minimum fee